2 March 2022

 There’s a lot to think about right now.
-Our jobs, the economy, Coronavirus, our families, if we’re going back into lockdown, face masks and hand gel.
+The situation in Ukraine, energy prices, our jobs, the economy, maybe going back to commuting full time, our families, what’s going to happen with Russia.
 As our minds dwell on all the things we could think about, it can feel like we’re caught up in a mental whirlwind.
 Before we know it, we’ve slipped into overthinking without even realising.

 Life is uncertain right now, and uncertainty is a breeding ground for overthinking.
 The more we feel vulnerable about the future, the more we keep trying to solve problems in our heads.

-For more on how to cope with worrying check out https://www.blossomhypnotherapy.com/worry-what-to-do-when-you-cant-stop-worrying/
+For more on how to cope with worrying check out my blog on coping with worry.

 It can feel as if we’re caught in a brain fog as we focus on everything we could’ve done differently, query our decisions and imagine all that could possibly go wrong.
 It’s exhausting.
 But once you’re caught up in overthinking it can be difficult to get out of it.